Despite all the great places that our State Marker System represents we've come away feeling that there's tons more to be desired.

 The MIA Dilemma

 The State Marker System has suffered many losses throughout the decades.
-These reasons vary from simpletons crashing cars to throwbacks intentionally removing markers And this removal is where the issue stems from.
+These reasons vary from simpletons crashing cars into them, the offensive plaque descriptions as mentioned above, or throwbacks intentionally removing markers.

 Plaque descriptions can be changed, but land issues are almost always costly, lengthy, and sometimes, impossible to remedy.